Everything Everywhere All at Once

 The idea behind bounded static analysis is straight forward.
 Instead of selecting a single initial state and then applying the semantics on that until a trace has been made.
 This is what we did with dynamic analysis.
 We start with the set initial states and then apply the semantics to all states at once.
 Essentially, if dynamic analysis is depth first search, Static Analysis is breath first.
 While we have the downside of having to work with infinite sets of traces, we can be smart about it, and use abstractions to represent the set using a finite number of traces.

 The Bounded Static Analysis on a program can defined as the set of traces of depth : .
-Using a many-stepping function , that step set of traces up to length to the set of traces up to length .
+We can get this set using a many-stepping function .
+It takes a set of traces and steps them one step.

 In the definition of , is the transition relation defined by the single step semantics, and means appending to .
 Since we are always talking about the same program we'll sometimes omit it.

-Now, we check for assertion errors down to depth , let's call this , by seeing if any trace ends in an assertion error:
+Now, we can check for assertion errors down to depth .
+Let's call this , by seeing if any trace ends in an assertion error:

-Sadly, it's infeasible to do computations over all traces at ones.
-Therefore, when designing an analysis, we either underestimate the set of traces this is called a must analysis, or overestimate the set of traces which is called a may analysis.
-A must analysis is called that, because we know what the program must do, and a may analysis is called that because we know what the program may do.
+Sadly, it is infeasible, and sometimes impossible, to do computations over all traces at ones.
+Therefore, when designing an analysis, we either underestimate the set of traces.
+This is called a must analysis, or overestimate the set of traces which is called a may analysis.
+A must analysis is named like that, because we know what the program must do, and a may analysis is called that because we know what the program may do.

-In the may analysis we overestimate every step, and in the must analysis we underestimate every step:
+In a may analysis we overestimate every step, and in the must analysis we underestimate every step:

 Naturally, we'll see that

 The may analysis is great if we want to make sure that something newer happens.
 Essentially, if we want to warn about an assertion error may happen, we need a may analysis.
-If we want to grantee that an assertion error must happen on all runs, then we need a must analysis:
+If we want to grantee that an assertion error must happen on an run, then we need a must analysis:

 Instead of working with sets of traces, we have to work with finite structures instead.
 We call these abstractions.